ThoughtfulCloud/labuAuto/README.md

 Summary:
 Opens up single instance of MS Edge with 5 tabs to the popmart URL.
+- Command allows input of any set Number, any product ID, and allows the increment number to be auto incremented within the 5 tabs.
+Tabs are not opened at the same time (there is a random delay built in).

 How to use:
 1. Download the labuAuto.ps1 script to your download folder.